Image Animation with Perturbed Masks: Experiments

+Next, we evaluated the following ablation models. \textit{no\_color\_aug}, where the color augmentation is eliminated at train time. \textit{h\_update\_l}, where the high-res generator $\tH$ keeps updating the weights of the low-res generator $\tL$. \textit{h\_update\_m}, where the high-res generator $\tH$ keeps updating the weights of the mask generator $\tM$.
+The ablation models were trained on the VoxCeleb dataset and evaluated on the video reconstruction task.
+Results are presented in Tab.~\ref{ablations_results_table}.
+As can be seen, using the color augmentation and limiting the task of the high-res generator $\tH$ for adding fine details, helps the model to converge faster.

+Next, we analyze the importance of the suggested modules for identity preservation, using the CSIM between source and generated frames.
+The results are shown in Tab.~\ref{CSIM_anim_table}.
+As can be seen, removing the refinement step ({no\_ref}, {no\_id}) dramatically degrades the CSIM score, and applying $\tP_{\text{test}}$ helps $\tR$ to better inject the source’s identity.
+It is also can be seen that low\_res results in a lower CSIM score, which verifies the effectiveness of $\tH$.

+In Fig.~\ref{fig:low_res_vs_high_res} we show an example for the visual improvement of $\vf$ over $\vc$.
+The environment in both examples and the face of the man in the left example are much sharper in $\vf$.
+In addition, we show an example where the generated masks reflects very well whether the subject is facing back or not.

-To qualitatively evaluate our method and compare with existing work, we presented volunteers with a source image, a driving video, and four randomly ordered generated videos, one for each baseline method.
+{\bf User study\quad} To further qualitatively evaluate our method and compare it with existing work, we presented volunteers with a source image, a driving video, and four randomly ordered generated videos, one for each baseline method.
 They were asked to (i) select the most realistic animation of the source image, and (ii) select the video with the highest fidelity to the driver video.
 For each of the $n=25$ participants, we repeated the experiment three times, each time using a different dataset and a random test sample.

-The results are reported in Tab.~\ref{userstudy_results_table} and are highly consistent with the video reconstruction results, indicating that the quality and the animation of the videos generated by our method contain fewer artifacts and are better synchronized with the driver videos.
+The results, see Tab.~\ref{userstudy_results_table}, are highly consistent with the quantitative results, and indicate that the quality and the animation of the videos our method generated, contain fewer artifacts and are better synchronized with the driver videos.
+In addition, it can be seen that the refinement network $\tR$ is the most important module for quality and for motion, and that the perturbation operator $\tP_\text{test}$ is much more needed in Tai-Chi-HD and VoxCeleb.

+{\bf Limitations\quad} While better than the baselines, there are artifacts and identity loss for extreme changes in pose and shape.
+Additionally, since the perturbation operator sets to zero mask's pixels that are smaller than a threshold $\rho$, some pose information may be lost.
+Other failure cases are ambiguities on generated masks, e.g. for Tai-Chi-HD, when the hands are overlapped, the generator may struggle to understand which one is on top.
+This limitation also exists for the baseline methods including key-points methods.

+As a video generation method, considerations should be made towards the possible use of the generated output in a harmful way.
+For example, the generated videos of talking heads can be used as part of a system for manipulating speech content.
+Our hope is that studying such methods in an open way would enable the mitigation of such risks through better detection methods and by raising awareness.